Film Emulation

 Premise

-We tested multiple combinations of light sources, DNG profiles, and white balance settings until we arrived at a method that abides by our premise.
-Learn about every step in our video tutorial.
+We tested multiple combinations of light sources, DNG profiles, and white balance settings until we arrived at a method that abides by our premise using a digital camera for capture.
+Learn about every step of the process in our video tutorial.
 We also created a simpler, universal method, compatible with any raw capable digital camera without DNG profile dependencies.

 1. capture